hspereboom/BasicFileServer/README.md

 ### About
-`Arachnid` is a simple file server meant for testing purposes; either publishes a local directory or redirects to a remote fileserver.
+`Arachnid` is a simple file server meant for testing purposes; it either publishes a local directory or redirects to a remote fileserver.

 ### Integration